digikar99/numericals/README.md

 ## The Juicy Bits (Done)

+There are two systems: `"numericals"` and `"numericals+array"` - the former works on with the usual Common Lisp arrays; the latter is intended to provide a drop-in replacement to Common Lisp arrays with the additional ability to provide numpy-like array views.
+Turns out this happens to be necessary for fast slicing - since all you now do is "provide a view".
+All else is intended to be identical.

 The following operations are in the "done" bucket for `single-float`s. [tests](./tests/) have been set up for the appropriate ones amongst these.
 So, none of the following should \*not\* work.
 If something doesn't work, [file an issue](https://github.com/digikar99/numericals/issues).